pbertera/ansible_snow_dynamic_inventory/README.md

 - A dummy Job template listing all the hosts from the ServiceNow inventory

 The repo URL and the EE image can be customized within the job survey.

+The CMDB plugin integration can be configured with the `now.yaml` file, for more info please refer to the plugin documentation on the Red Hat [Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/servicenow/itsm/docs/) or on the [upstream project](https://github.com/ansible-collections/servicenow.itsm/blob/main/docs/servicenow.itsm.now_inventory.rst)